PiyushXCoder/KOpenbox/readme.md

 How is the screenshot above?
 It almost look like KDE, isn't it?
 Have a look at ram usage its near 260MB.

 ## Introduction
-KOpenbox is config files and method to setup lightweight and minimal good looking linux desktop.
+KOpenbox is a collection config files and method to setup lightweight and minimal good looking linux desktop.
 Config file are present in reposetory.

 **Warning: I don't recommend to clone the whole reposetory in your home folder!**